 Commercial mortgage-backed securities (CMBS) represent interests in mortgage loans on commercial real estate, such as loans for hotels, shopping centers, office buildings and apartment buildings.
 Generally, the interest and principal payments on these loans are passed on to investors in CMBS according to a schedule of payments.
-The Fund may invest in individual CMBS issues or, alternately, may gain exposure to the overall CMBS market by investing in a derivative contract, the performance of which is related to changes in the value of a domestic CMBS index.
 The risks associated with CMBS reflect the risks of investing in the commercial real estate securing the underlying mortgage loans and are therefore different from the risks of other types of MBS.
-Additionally, CMBS may expose the Fund to interest rate, liquidity and credit risks.
+The Fund will only invest in CMBS that are guaranteed by a federal agency or instrumentality, such as (but not limited to), Freddie Mac and Fannie Mae.
+The Fund's CMBS investments may expose the Fund to interest rate, prepayment and liquidity risks.